git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 ***** *Below section is not for participants of this workshop* *****

-## Note to the administrator of this workshop
+## Note to the TIBCO facilitator of this workshop

 Please visit the internal TIBCO location provided below to
 1) verify the participants
 2) enable the LiveApps for sharing
 3) create a CRM Database referenced in section - [Creating a connection to CRM DB](2.apiimplementation.md/#creating-a-connection-to-crm-db)

-INTERNAL TIBCO LOCATION FOR WORKSHOP ADMINISTRATOR : https://drive.google.com/drive/folders/1y1sXRP5U7D8_FRQtzTwdLOiilriOxxA9?usp=sharing
+INTERNAL TIBCO LOCATION FOR WORKSHOP FACILITATOR: https://drive.google.com/drive/folders/1y1sXRP5U7D8_FRQtzTwdLOiilriOxxA9?usp=sharing